Will fact finderSearch for unclaimed moneys

 ACAT will preferably appoint a family member or a close friend, who lives in the ACT, to be the Manager or Guardian.

-In the event that this is not practicable or possible, ACAT may appoint the Public Trustee to act as Manager.
+In the event that this is not practicable or possible, ACAT may appoint the Public Trustee and Guardian to act as Manager.
 In such appointments the person is called the ‘Protected Person'.

 Principles